victorhadyak/nginx-task/README.md

 - `curl --proxy http://<proxy-ip>:80 http://www.example.com` - Alternatively, test the Nginx forward proxy using the curl command.

 # Conclusion
-In this project, I created a Kubernetes deployment for an Nginx forward proxy, including configuring probes, services, and deployment strategies.
+In this project, I created a Kubernetes deployment for an Nginx forward proxy, including services, and deployment strategies.